Be Thoroughgoing – Osho

 He said, “An ordinary man is still trying to find where he is, whether he is or not; a remarkable man is one who has found.”

 Everybody is a search, a hunger, an appetite, a thirst, a longing — a longing to know oneself and a longing to know through oneself the whole beautiful universe.
-Certainly one of the most important things should be, be thoroughgoing.
+Certainly, one of the most important things should be, be thoroughgoing.
 Don’t run in all directions; remain one-pointed, remain crystallized.

 Gertrude Stein, a woman of tremendous genius, one of the greatest women in the whole of history was dying.
 Her very close, intimate friends were sitting in silence when suddenly she opened her eyes and said, “What is the answer?”
 The friends were shocked because the question had not been asked, so how can you say what is the answer?
 But to a dying woman they could not be hard.
-A great silence fell over them, but somebody managed to ask her, “You are asking what is the answer — Gertrude Stein laughed and said, “Okay then, tell me: What is the question?”
-And that was her last statement.
-She died.
+A great silence fell over them, but somebody managed to ask her, “You are asking what is the answer – but you have not asked, What is the question?”

 In this small incident is contained the life of millions of people.
-They don’t know what is the question and they don’t know, of course, what is the answer.
-And still they are running all over the place in all directions.
+They don’t know what the question is, and they don’t know, of course, what is the answer.
+And still, they are running all over the place in all directions.

 Be thoroughgoing means, have a determination that you are going to discover yourself, whatsoever the cost.
 Having life without knowing it is almost equal to not having it.
 Living and not knowing what it is, is very humiliating.
 Loving and not knowing what it is, is unforgivable.

-When Ta Hui says, be thoroughgoing, he means: put every iota of your energy, stake everything on a single arrow and then perhaps you may be able to come home.
+When Ta Hui says, be thoroughgoing, he means put every iota of your energy, stake everything on a single arrow and then perhaps you may be able to come home.
 You may be able to discover that which is missing.
 In fact, the reality is that the moment you are absolutely thoroughgoing, one-pointed, single-minded, with an undivided heart, this very thoroughgoingness is the arrival.
 You don’t have to go anywhere.
 In this totality, in this intensity, the flower blossoms.

 -Osho